 • Provide training and instruction to Defense Intelligence Enterprise (DIE) analysts through the PACE program

-• Rigorously evaluate students' foundational analysis, advanced tradecraft techniques, and other specialty modules
+• Rigorously evaluate students' ability to conduct foundational analysis, produce high level intelligence assessments, utilize advanced tradecraft techniques, and other specialty modules

 • Provide analysts with the tools needed to make immediate contributions to the complex challenges facing the Intelligence Community